Joeldev1021/Joeldev1021/README.md

-### <p align="center"> Hi there 👋 </p>.
+### <p align="center"> Hi there 👋</p>.
 <p align="center">
 Hi, I’m Joel Pimentel a passionate self-taught Jr full-stack web developer  from Panama. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
-I like to be in constant learning
+I like to be in constant learning.
  - 🔭 I’m currently working on ConeXperto.
-- 🌱 I’m currently learning Python
+ - 🌱 I’m currently learning Python.

 </p>

 ## Social